duymap/ireport-gantt-chart-example/README.md

 # ireport-gantt-chart-example
-iReport Gantt chart example
 This is example to generate gantt chart PDF using iReport.
+The example using iReport v5.6.0.